14 min read

 • Enjoy teamwork and working in a fast-paced environment

-• Plan to move up to a Server, Bartender, or Restaurant Manager role
+• Plan to move up to a Server, Bartender or Restaurant Manager role

-However, the role requires physical endurance, patience, and a willingness to start at a lower pay level.
-If you prefer direct guest interaction or higher wages from the start, working as a Host, Bartender, or Server may be a better fit.
+If you prefer direct guest interaction or higher wages from the start, working as a Host, Bartender or Server may be a better fit.

 For individuals looking for a stepping stone into high-end restaurants or hospitality careers, being a Backwaiter is an excellent entry-level position with strong career growth potential.